UWCS/rs118/src/ttt-solns.md

 }
 ```

+You could also implement the `Display` trait on the entire `Board` if you wished, moving the above code to the `fmt` function, similar to `Player`.

 ## Task 2.1

 You'll need `std::io`, which is a module from Rust's standard library.
 Modules are imported in Rust using the `use` keyword, so something like: